nordan-conference/nordan-conference.github.io/location/index.md

 layout: default
 ---

 The easiest way to reach Joensuu is by air.
 On May 22, Finnair offers a direct flight from Helsinki to Joensuu, departing at 16:05 and arriving at 17:10.
-Upon arrival, a public airport bus (operated by Länsilinjat) provides transportation to the city center, stopping at Koskikatu I. The bus departs approximately 20 minutes after landing, and will wait for delayed flights for up to 45 minutes.
+Upon arrival, a public airport bus (operated by Länsilinjat) provides transportation to the city center, stopping at Koskikatu I. The bus departs approximately 20 minutes after each landing, and will wait for delayed flights for up to 45 minutes.
 Tickets can be purchased onboard using cash or card.
 Joensuu Airport is small and easy to navigate—the bus departs directly from outside the terminal exit and the ride to the city center takes about 15 minutes.

 <!-- The most convenient way to reach Joensuu is by plane.
 On May 22, there is a flight from Helsinki to Joensuu by Finnair at 16:05, landing at 17:10.
 At the arrival, there is a public bus transportation from the Joensuu airport to the city center (bus stop: Koskikatu I) departing approximately 20 minutes after the actual landing.
 The bus waits for delayed flights at most 45 minutes.
 The bus ticket can be bought on the bus by cash or card.
 The airport bus (operated by Länsilinjat) takes about 15 minutes.
 The Joensuu airport is very small, and the bus leaves right outside of the exit. -->